FFS Surgery Videos | How I Used The Internet to Research

 I actually didn’t see too many of this kind of videos because of the graphical content in them and because I didn’t learn as much as from other types of videos, especially for the purposes of short-listing a surgeon.
 Having said this, I did learn a little from the few that I saw.
 They gave some context of what happens in an operating theatre which helped me understand what I would be going through.

 Another big “take away” from FFS live surgery videos was to understand the recovery process.
-By seeing how a procedure is performed, specifically a procedure I had done, really put my recovery process in context.Franches
+Seeing how a procedure is performed, really put my recovery process in context.Franches

 I did get to see a surgical video of a breast augmentation with fat grafting from the same surgeon that did my breast augmentation.
 I watched it a few weeks before my surgery and when it finished playing I kind of wished I hadn’t watched it.
 I thought what I had just seen was just too graphical for me at the time.
 But as I prepared for my surgery having watched that video became very useful to me.
 It helped me understand the healing and recovery process and why I was feeling the pain I felt as well as understanding why they suggest limiting physical activity for a few weeks after surgery.